SCHOOL TIMETABLE

 This takes the following forms:

-A Transition meeting early in the school year
+A Transition meeting early in the school year and parent / student conference mid-year.

 DENTAL CLINIC